3liteking148/seq-position-probs/README.md

 used by all sequence search tools?

-[HMMER's theory][] has excessive complexity and minor biases, it's optimized to answer the wrong question, and its *E*-value conjectures seem not entirely right ([Frith 2025][frith2025]).
+[HMMER's theory][] has excessive complexity and minor biases, it's optimized to answer a question that doesn't seem the most useful, and its *E*-value conjectures seem not entirely right ([Frith 2025][frith2025]).
 HMMER is optimized to judge whether a whole sequence contains a match: it would rather find two matches in two short sequences than three matches in one long sequence.

 DUMMER is optimized to find matches: it doesn't care whether they lie in long/short same/different sequences.
 It's vastly simpler